Who Was Ella Fitzgerald?

 Mel Torme described her as "the High Priestess of Song" and Pearl Bailey called her "the greatest singer of them all," according to Fitzgerald's official website.
 And Bing Crosby once said, "Man, woman or child, Ella is the greatest of them all."

 Since her passing, Fitzgerald has been honored and remembered in many ways.
-The United States Postal Service honored the late singer with an Ella Fitzgerald commemorative stamp celebrating the 90th anniversary of her birth.
+The United States Postal Service honored the late singer with a commemorative stamp celebrating the 90th anniversary of her birth.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!